 The document can be issued for the following purposes: studying, working or getting married to a German citizen or a person who has a permanent residence permit.
 It can also be issued for family reunification purposes, as long as the applicant is a family member of a person living in Germany, who is a citizen of a country outside the EU.

-Another document that can be required by foreigners is the EU Blue Card, a permit that is similar to the temporary residence permit, but which is available only for highly skilled persons moving to Germany and who arrive here for employment purposes.
+Another document that can be required by foreigners is the EU Blue Card, a permit that is similar to the temporary residence permit, but which is available only for highly skilled persons moving to Germany in 2021 and who arrive here for employment purposes.
 Our immigration lawyer in Germany can present extensive information on the immigration law referring to the employment of foreigners.

 The document can be obtained by non-EU persons who have a higher education degree and who will be employed in Germany in the field in which they have obtained their degree.
 There is also a financial criterion that must be met, in the sense that the EU Blue Card can be issued for those earning at least EUR 50,800 per year and who have proficiency in the German language.

-Foreigners are also entitled to permanent residence permit when moving to Germany.
+Foreigners are also entitled to a permanent residence permit when moving to Germany.
 The document is also known as the settlement permit.
 It can only be granted if the person has been living in Germany for a period of 5 years at the moment when the application was made, and it may be obtained by the holders of temporary residence permits or EU Blue Cards.

 We can also guide you on German citizenship.